Best Indie Sci-Fi 1997-2019 V1.7.7: 64 Must-see Films, Plus 64 Moreby emvan | created - 20 Mar 2015 | updated - 4 days ago | Public

 In an alternate present-day version of Oakland, telemarketer Cassius Green discovers a magical key to professional success, propelling him into a universe of greed.

-^** All 81, Fans 94, Me 93 = 90.
-Begins as a sharp observation on racial identity and, as it reveals the details of its alternate reality, morphs into a biting satire of capitalism.
+All 81, Fans 94, Me 93 = 92; Wide.
+C10 = 11; TSP = 19.
+Begins as a sharp observation on racial identity and, as it reveals the details of its alternate reality, morphs into what might be the most cutting and insightful satire of capitalism in cinema history, with DNA from Putney Swope and O Lucky Man!.
 Riley, who spent 25 years fronting acclaimed hip-hop act The Coup, is at work on another film.

 8. The Lobster (2015)